 LabInstanceProfile that have been pre-defined for your AWS environment.
 Then, continue to the rest of the configuration.

-Continue to configure the instance scaling to have a minimum of 2 servers that are load balanced.
+Continue to the next configuration step.
+Select the default EC2 security group and set the instance scaling to have a minimum of 2 servers that are load balanced.

-Navigate to the review step and launch the application.
+Navigate to the review step and submit the configuration to launch the application.

 Elastic Beanstalk will automatically create all of the infrastructure (e.g. EC2 instances, Load balancers, VPCs, subnets, security groups, etc.) to run your application.
 This is done using the Cloud Formation service of AWS.
 Observe the output of Cloud Formation as it scrolls across to see the kinds of resources that are automatically set up for you to run the application and pause to appreciate how fortunate we are not to have to do it manually.
 Wait until the process completes (~5 minutes).
 At the top of the log message output, you will get a message confirming completion of the launch: